Thousands of Injuries Reported

 Broken bones, cuts, and bruises — While these injuries may not seem serious, broken bones puncturing the skin (open fractures) can leave victims vulnerable to infections.
 The American Academy of Orthopedic Surgeons describes these types of fractures as a “surgical emergency.”
 (8) Recovery from such an accident can be a long and expensive process.

 Death — Deaths can result from falling or being thrown from a ride.
-A CPSC report noted amusement ride fatalities were “associated with roller coasters and ‘whirling’ rides.”
+The last available data from the Consumer Product Safety Commission (CPSC) on amusement park ride deaths indicated there were 52 reported deaths between 1990-2004.
 (9)

 Head, neck, and back injuries — These injuries happen on rides due to the force of movement or spinning of the rides.
 For example, the sharp sudden movements of bumper cars and roller coasters can forcefully jerk your head and neck around.